 In approximately 2011, I decided to cut back on wedding photography and put my focus into portraiture.
-I now specialize in newborn photography, maternity, child and family photography, business portraits (headshots) and branding.
-I also do residential and commercial real estate photography.
+I now specialize in newborn photography, maternity, child and family photography, and business portraits (headshots).
 If you need a wedding photographer or a photographer for a sports team or an event, I can provide some recommendations for you.

 Do you Offer print packages or digital images with your session fees?